“My Tiles Are Cracking, What Do I Do Next!?”

 It also doesn’t take a genius to work out that if you drop a heavy item from a height, like a casserole pot or heavy-based saucepan, this will apply pressure and stress in a concentrated area of the tile, resulting in cracks and shattering.

 What can you do to repair cracked tiles?

-With a better understanding of how and why tiles crack, now it’s time to look at what you can do to repair them.
-In most cases, you can repair tile cracks without having to shell out on a complete refit.
-Certainly with minor hairline cracks, you can use an epoxy filler to repair the tile surface.
-For bigger, more visible cracks you may need to remove the entire tile and replace it.
+With a better understanding of how and why tiles crack, now it’s time to look at what you can do to repair a cracked tile.
+In most cases, you can repair cracked tiles without having to shell out on a complete refit.
+Certainly, with minor hairline cracks, you can use an epoxy filler to repair the tile surface.
+For bigger, more visible cracks, you may need to remove the entire tile and replace it.

-DIY tile fixes offer an affordable and convenient alternative to retiling a complete area – and we’ll tell you exactly how you can carry out these tile crack repairs.
+DIY tile fixes offer an affordable and convenient alternative to retiling a complete area – and we’ll tell you exactly how you can repair cracked tiles in your home.

 Even though a lot of tile cracks aren’t that noticeable, it’s important to address them early.
 If you don’t, you could end up with a bigger problem further down the line, as dirt, moisture and general wear will take their toll quicker.

-Repairing small, hairline cracks is relatively simple with the right tools for the job.
+Repairing small, hairline cracks in wall or floor tiles is relatively simple with the right tools for the job.
 For this method, you’ll need a small amount of clear epoxy (a specialist binding glue) and some paint that matches the colour of your tile.

 - Give the tile a thorough clean using washing detergent or a specific tile cleaner to remove any dirt and grime from the surface.
 Allow the tile and the crack to fully dry as this will ensure the epoxy has the best adhesion to the tile